 But with images on the web, the fact that the web advanced, so did the need for image optimization, whether it’s for person or developer stories.

 To make sure that we serve the users with the greatest photo available, it is important to address the elements like photograph length, internet formats, and responsiveness.

-Fixing for the users’ need is practicable through the <img> element’s plethora of APIs for optimization, but they can emerge unwieldy to unpack.
+Fixing for the users’ needs is practicable through the <img> element's plethora of APIs for optimization, but they can emerge unwieldy to unpack.
 This is where automated photo optimization can benefit developers.

 Frameworks like Next.js introduce to resolve most common, complex tasks, mundane, and like routing, internalization, and photograph optimization.

-Next.js 10 welcomed a photograph optimization API, next/image, as a canonical shape for native automated photo optimization, impart built integrated 5 bless.
+Next.js 10 welcomed a photograph optimization API, next/image, as a canonical shape for native automated photo optimization, impart built integrated 5 bless built integrated.